 5 Biggest Causes of Stock Market Crashes

 The analysis shows that 66% of stock market crashes are caused by asset and equity bubbles.
 In fact, in 3 of the 6 crashes, ease of access to investment capital or credit was used to fuel the asset and equity bubbles.
 The unrestricted access to capital was caused by poor institutional risk management.
-It is a cycle; low interest rates, deregulation of finance, access to cheap capital lead to equity and asset bubbles.
+It is a cycle; low interest rates, deregulation of finance, and access to cheap capital lead to equity and asset bubbles.

-Only 2 stock market crashes were not related to bubbles, the disruption of the oil market by OPEC in 1973 caused a deep correction, and the SARS-COV-2 pandemic caused a massive drop in global demand and employment.
+Only two stock market crashes were not related to bubbles, the disruption of the oil market by OPEC in 1973 caused a deep correction, and the SARS-COV-2 pandemic caused a massive drop in global demand and employment.

 1. Equity & Asset Bubbles

 The stock market crashes of 1929, 1987, 2000, and 2008 were caused by equity and asset bubbles.
-One could actually assert that the real cause of the bubbles was poor institutional risk management and easy access to credit, the effect of which was risky speculation.
+One could assert that the real cause of the bubbles was poor institutional risk management and easy access to credit, the effect of which was risky speculation.
 Economist Robert J. Schiller highlights this in his Nobel Prize-winning book, Irrational Exuberance.